Exploring Jazz Chords on Ukulele

 Fly Me to the Moon is a popular standard song written by Bart Howard in 1954.
 It was titled originally “In Other Words”, and was introduced by Felicia Sanders in cabarets.
 The song became known popularly as “Fly Me to the Moon” from its first line, and after a few years the publishers changed the title to that officially.

 Giant Steps is a jazz composition by John Coltrane, first appearing as the first track on the album of the same name (1960).
-The composition is a milestone in jazz, given the difficulty of improvising its rapid progression of chord changes that progress through three keys (see Coltrane changes) shifted by major thirds, creating an augmented triad.
+The composition is a milestone in jazz, given the difficulty of improvising its rapid progression of chord changes that progress through three keys, shifted by major thirds, creating an augmented triad.
+The song title comes from the relatively giant leaps between the roots of consecutive chords.

 Satin Doll - is a jazz standard written by Duke Ellington and Billy Strayhorn with lyrics by Johnny Mercer.
 Written in 1953, the song has been recorded countless times, by such artists as Ella Fitzgerald, Frank Sinatra, 101 Strings, and Nancy Wilson.
 Its chord progression is well known for its unusual use of chords and opening with a ii-V-I turnaround.